 What is the expected pain with a Robotic Partial Knee Replacement Surgery?

-What is Robotic Partial Knee Replacement Surgery recovery like?
+What is the normal recovery time for Robotic Partial Knee Replacement Surgery?

 What is the follow up care like for a Robotic Partial Knee Replacement Surgery?

-I perform my Mako Robotic Partial Knee Replacements as an outpatient procedure.
-Patients return to the office the day after surgery to have their dressing changed and to address any issues right away.
-Patients can return home if they are traveling to New York for their surgery generally in 3-4 days if needed.
-We have a great team of therapists if you stay in the area.
-We provide several means by which to stay in contact after your surgery including office visits, text, mobile phone, email, video conferencing.
+Patients return to the office the day after surgery to have their dressing changed, to have their knee sleeve applied, to review their post-operative x-rays and to address any issues right away.
+Patients can return home if they are traveling to New York for their surgery generally in 1-2 days if needed.
 We maintain close contact with you in the early recovery phase to make sure you feel comfortable and all your concerns are addressed.
 We like to see you back if possible, in 4-6 weeks after surgery, or check in via any of our contact means along with photos of your leg during the healing process.
 6 months after surgery is another check-in milestone we like to hear from you.
-Annually we like to have an x-ray of the operative knee to ensure everything is as desired.
+Annually we like to have a check-in and x-rays of the operative knee to ensure everything is as desired.

 When shouldn’t a Robotic Partial Knee Replacement Surgery be performed?